-On December 3, 2003, Barbara McCann, then working for America Bikes, wrote a memo to the America Bikes board suggesting the term “complete streets” as a replacement for the clunky term “routine accommodation” — the term then in use to express the idea of including bicycles in everyday transportation planning.
-Appropriately, the new term grew from a collaborative effort that involved people from a wide range of organizations interested in a more powerful and inclusive name, including Smart Growth America’s David Goldberg – the first to say “complete streets.”
+On December 3, 2003, Barbara McCann, then working for America Bikes, wrote a memo to the America Bikes board suggesting the term “Complete Streets” as a replacement for the clunky term “routine accommodation” — the term then in use to express the idea of including bicycles in everyday transportation planning.
+Appropriately, the new term grew from a collaborative effort that involved people from a wide range of organizations interested in a more powerful and inclusive name, including Smart Growth America’s David Goldberg, who first suggested the term “Complete Streets.”

-The groups that make up the Steering Committee today stepped up in 2005 to provide financial support and form the National Complete Streets Coalition.
+Many of the groups on our Steering Committee today stepped up in 2005 to provide financial support and form the National Complete Streets Coalition.
 We pursued a strategy that depended upon each Coalition member engaging their strengths in working for policy adoption at the federal, state and local level.
 This strategy turned out to be key, and each group took on projects appropriate to their skills.